-where $k^{\star}$ is the number of iterations until the convergence of the DS algorithm.
-We also note that the above problem formulation is sometimes referred to as ``regularized version" of the original constrained optimization problem \cite{boyd2004convex}.
-Such regularization approaches to solve the original problems are also quite common in portfolio management \cite{neu2017unified} and reinforcement learning \cite{steinbach2001,koppel2017policy,koppel2018nonparametric}, among many others.
+where $k^{\star}$ is the number of iterations until the convergence of the DoS algorithm.
+We also note that the above problem formulation is sometimes referred to as a ``regularized version" of the original constrained optimization problem \cite{boyd2004convex}.
+Such regularization approaches to solve the original problems are also common in portfolio management \cite{neu2017unified} and reinforcement learning \cite{steinbach2001,koppel2017policy,koppel2018nonparametric}, among many others.